angelo-ast/R-Data-Science/README.md

-# R-Data-Science-Work
+# Data Science in R
-These applications have been uploaded on the Shinyapps server, and can be viewed using the links below.
+These applications have been uploaded on the Shinyapps server and can be viewed using the links below.
+The raw code files are available in the subfolders of the repository.

 English Premier League ML Predictions: https://astilean.shinyapps.io/predictiveml/